This week on the #MYCHARITY series, we speak to Carla Jones, CEO of Allergy UK

 Allergy UK is the leading national patient organisation supporting the 21 million people living with allergy in the UK.
 We are a small team of 25 with a huge footprint.
 The organisation has been around 26 years but has quietly got on with its work.
 I became CEO in May 2015 with a task from the Board of Trustees to drive our mission – raising the profile of allergy – and our vision – for everyone affected by allergy to receive the best possible care.

-As a social scientist my career and interests have focused on how society can work collaboratively to improve quality of life for all.
-My interest in allergy and the need to raise awareness of the rights of those living with allergy comes from a personal place.
+As a social scientist, my career and interests have focused on how society can work collaboratively to improve the quality of life for all.
+My interest in allergy and the need to raise awareness of the rights of those living with an allergy comes from a personal place.
 My own family includes food allergy, atopic eczema, allergic rhinitis, allergic asthma and anaphylaxis – so when I saw an opportunity to lead Allergy UK three years ago I just had to apply.
-The severity of allergic disease is still not understood in our society and I want to be a part of raising awareness so that society recognises this serious long-term life condition and the impact it has on quality of life for those living with it.
+The severity of the allergic disease is still not understood in our society and I want to be a part of raising awareness so that society recognises this serious long-term life condition and the impact it has on quality of life for those living with it.

 I haven’t taken a structured pathway in one field of work but have gathered knowledge and experience along the way.
 I have worked in local government, leading community, social and physical regeneration of socially deprived areas.
 My earlier academic career involved research and lecturing on topics associated with early years, psycho-social aspects of health and the evaluation of government initiatives aimed at increasing life chances for young children.
 I have worked in healthcare, including managing a specialist palliative care hospice, working with University students with specific health needs, and nursing in secondary care.
 This was all preceded by working in the private sector in purchasing, retail and banking.
 So a mixture of experience which, for a CEO helps – as you need to know a bit about most things with experts in your team to support.